Todd has faith in local boxing talent

 Todd has made huge impacts since joining the Fiji Amateur Boxing two years ago.

-In his first year as coach, boxer Jone Davule won gold for Fiji under his leadership at the Pacific Games in the Solomon Islands in 2023, for the first time in 20 years.
+In his first year as coach, boxer Jone Davule won gold for Fiji under his leadership at the Pacific Games in the Solomon Island in 2023, for the first time in 20 years.

 He believes that Fiji has what it takes to dominate the whole Oceania region in boxing in the coming years, noting the abundance of talent for the sport in the country.